gijsdepooter/FYP/README.md

 This project is being done with the Imperial College London Bioengineering Department, in collaboration with Prof Manos Drakakis and PhD Momen Kamal Tageldeen

-This is a Repo for the firmware that I am developing for an US scanner.
+This is a Repo for all the relevant material that I am developing/using for a low cost US scanner.

 There are a few main parts of the US hardware: